webtoknow/fx-trading-app/Week_09/Exercise/README.md

 2. The pom.xml file contains the required Maven dependencies: Spring Web, Spring JPA, Spring Security, PostgreSQL
 3. Properties are already set in /src/main/resources/application.properties.
 For example: Tomcat server is defined to run on port 8210 by setting property *server.port*
-4. Under the root package there is a *configuration* folder containing the class CustomWebSecurityConfigurerAdapter.
+4. Under the root package there is a *configuration* package containing the class CustomWebSecurityConfigurerAdapter.
 This overrides the default Spring Security configuration

 ## <a name="exercise-II">Exercise II - Database Setup </a>